Dashboard

 Supvisors Host page

-The Host Section contains CPU, Memory and Network statistics for the considered node.
+The Host Section contains CPU, Memory, Network and Disk statistics for the considered node.

-The CPU table shows statistics about the CPU on each core of the processor and about the average CPU of the processor.
+The CPU card shows statistics about the CPU on each core of the processor and about the average CPU of the processor.

-The Memory table shows statistics about the amount of used (and not available) memory.
+The Memory card shows statistics about the amount of used (and not available) memory.

-The Network table shows statistics about the receive and sent flows on each network interface.
+The Network card shows statistics about the receive and sent flows on each network interface.

 Clicking on a button associated to the resource displays detailed statistics (graph and table), similarly to the process buttons.